syncfusion-content/maui-docs/MAUI/LinearGauge/overview.md

 * **Animation** - Animate the gauge elements in a visually appealing way, when they are load, or when their values are changed.
 * **Interaction** - The shape and content marker pointers in the Linear Gauge can be moved from one value to another by swiping or drag gestures.

+N> You can get the samples in the [GitHub](https://github.com/syncfusion/maui-demos) link